“Even after all this time

 - How does the sunshine effect work?
 We have a chemical in our skin that converts to vitamin D when exposed to sunlight.
 No other vitamin is created this way.
 Historically, human beings spent our days in the sun, naturally getting all the vitamin D we needed.
 Now, we have to make an effort to get enough.

 - What is the best technique for optimizing my vitamin D levels through sunlight?
 (1) The more skin exposed to the sun, the more vitamin D your body can produce.
 (2) Mid-day sun produces more vitamin D than early morning or late afternoons.
 Similarly, summer sun produces more vitamin D than winter sun.
 If your shadow is taller than you, the angle doesn’t support vitamin D production.
 (3) Don’t wear sunscreen when you’re trying to create vitamin D, because it blocks the ultraviolet light necessary for vitamin D synthesis.
 (4) If you have fair skin, start with just a few minutes and work your way up to a maximum of 20 minutes daily.
 You don’t want to burn.
 There is a maximum amount of vitamin D that can be created daily, and once it’s been made, you can stay outside all day and your body won’t make any more.
-(5) If you have dark skin, it takes 1 to 2 hours to produce your daily maximum of vitamin D. (6) It takes times for for the vitamin D to absorb through your skin into your bloodstream.
+(5) If you have dark skin, it takes longer to produce your daily maximum of vitamin D, anywhere between 30 minutes and 3 hours.
+(6) It takes times for for the vitamin D to absorb through your skin into your bloodstream.
 Postpone showering for at least one hour, and when you do shower, be aware that soap can wash away some of the vitamin D that hasn’t yet been absorbed.
 Some people choose to simply rinse off, instead.
 (7) Lastly, here’s an online vitamin D calculator for all the geeks out there.
 It takes into account all possible variables.
 Just be sure you fill in all the boxes correctly.
 And here’s a vitamin D app for your smartphone.

 Mind & Body